 As of December 31, 2023, the Company's goodwill and definite-lived intangible assets, net of accumulated amortization, were \$35.0 million and \$29.5 million, respectively.
 The Company has a single reporting unit and performs an impairment test of goodwill at least annually during its fourth quarter or whenever events or circumstances indicate the carrying amount may not be recoverable.
 The Company periodically reviews its definite-lived intangible assets for impairment whenever events or circumstances occur indicating the carrying value of such assets may exceed their fair value.
 Due to a triggering event in February 2023, the Company performed a quantitative impairment assessment of goodwill and definite-lived intangible assets as of February 28, 2023 by estimating the fair value of the reporting unit and the related asset group, respectively.
 The Company determined the respective fair values by utilizing a combination of a discounted cash flow analysis and market-based valuation methodologies that included significant assumptions such as discount rate, forecasted revenue, gross margin and operating expense projections, and comparable entity industry data.
-Based on the quantitative assessment performed, the Company concluded that goodwill and definite-lived intangible assets were not impaired as of February 28, 2023.
-The Company further performed its annual goodwill impairment test as of December 31, 2023 using a qualitative assessment.
+Based on the quantitative assessment performed, the Company further performed its annual goodwill impairment test as of December 31, 2023 using a qualitative assessment.
 Management considered factors such as macroeconomic conditions, industry and market trends, and performed a sensitivity analysis of the prior quantitative analysis conducted during the first quarter of 2023.
-The Company concluded that goodwill and definite-lived intangible assets were not impaired as of December 31, 2023.
+The Company concluded that goodwill and definite-lived intangible assets of December 31, 2023.